mladron/CMS-Privacy/README.md

 ## Running experiments

-The experiments were run with a batch file.
-Traces were downloaded from CAIDA
+The traces were downloaded from CAIDA, and the experiments were run with a batch file.

 https://www.caida.org/catalog/datasets/passive_dataset_download